Themes:Capitalism vs SocialismDramatic IronyClass & PowerArrogance & Ignorance

 AO2

-By placing Birling's wrong predictions at the play's opening, Priestley ensures that the audience approaches everything he says with scepticism (doubt).
+By placing Birling's wrong predictions at the play's opening, Priestley ensures that the audience approaches everything he says with scepticism.
 When Birling later dismisses responsibility for Eva Smith, the audience has already been primed to distrust his judgment — a brilliant structural strategy that makes the Inspector's opposing view more persuasive by contrast.

 Key Words